The Wolverine (film): Production

-Khodchenkova said about Viper, "[She] doesn't really have many people that she cares about, most of them she just uses for her own purpose."
-Mangold said, "as her name would imply, she's kind of snakelike," and that Viper views Logan "like a great hunter might view hunting a lion in his quarry."
-The film does not reference Viper's comic book history as an agent of Hydra, due to rights issues with Marvel Studios.

 Development

 In September 2007, Gavin Hood, director of X-Men Origins: Wolverine, speculated that there would be a sequel, which would be set in Japan.
-During one of the post-credits scenes of the film, Logan is seen drinking at a bar in Japan.
-Such a location was the subject of Chris Claremont and Frank Miller's 1982 limited series on the character, which was not in the first film as Jackman felt "what we need to do is establish who [Logan] is and find out how he became Wolverine".
+During one of the post-credits scenes of the film, Logan / Wolverine is seen drinking at a bar in Japan.
+Such a location was the subject of Chris Claremont and Frank Miller's 1982 limited series on the character, which was not in the first film as Hugh Jackman felt "what we need to do is establish who [Logan] is and find out how he became Wolverine".
 Jackman stated the Claremont-Miller series is his favorite Wolverine story.
 Of the Japanese arc, Jackman also stated, "I won't lie to you, I have been talking to writers...
-I'm a big fan of the Japanese saga in the comic book."
+I'm a big fan of the Japanese saga in the comic book".
+During filming of X-Men Origins: Wolverine, Jackman assured Kevin Durand that he would come back as Fred J. Dukes / The Blob in the sequel, with his character now being the sumo wrestling champion of Japan when Wolverine visits Tokyo, but these plans never panned out as Durand reflected in 2024.
 Before X-Men Origins: Wolverine's release, Lauren Shuler Donner approached Simon Beaufoy to write the script, but he did not feel confident enough to commit.
 By May 4, 2009, Jackman's company Seed Productions was preparing several projects, including a sequel to X-Men Origins: Wolverine to be set in Japan, but neither Jackman nor Seed has a production credit on the completed 2013 sequel.
 On May 5, 2009, just days after the opening weekend of X-Men Origins: Wolverine, the sequel was officially confirmed.

 Christopher McQuarrie, who went uncredited for his work on X-Men, was hired to write the screenplay for the Wolverine sequel in August 2009.
 According to Shuler-Donner, the sequel would focus on the relationship between Wolverine and Mariko, the daughter of a Japanese crime lord, and what happens to him in Japan.
 Wolverine would have a different fighting style due to Mariko's father having "this stick-like weapon.
-There'll be samurai, ninja, katana blades, different forms of martial arts—mano-a-mano, extreme fighting."
+There'll be samurai, ninja, katana blades, different forms of martial arts—mano-a-mano, extreme fighting".
 She continued: "We want to make it authentic so I think it's very likely we'll be shooting in Japan.
-I think it's likely the characters will speak English rather than Japanese with subtitles."
-In January 2010, at the People's Choice Awards, Jackman stated that the film would start shooting sometime in 2011, and in March 2010 McQuarrie declared that the screenplay was finished for production to start in January the following year.
+I think it's likely the characters will speak English rather than Japanese with subtitles".
+In January 2010, at the People's Choice Awards, Jackman stated that the film would start shooting sometime in 2011, and in March 2010, McQuarrie declared that the screenplay was finished for production to start in January the following year.
 Sources indicated Darren Aronofsky was in negotiations to direct the film after Bryan Singer turned down the offer.